jncoug/note-taking-app-kotlin-jetpack-compose/README.md

-A mobile app built in Jetpack Compose and Kotlin.
+# A note-taking mobile app built in Jetpack Compose and Kotlin.

-Desired outcomes:
+### Desired outcomes:

 1. Create, read, update and delete notes with a local room database.
 2. Screen to display notes in a list.